Theme One: Noninvasive Monitoring of Angiogenesis

 At EMIL, we specialize in the development of nanoparticle-based and peptide-based constructs.
 These constructs can be labeled with radioisotopes or fluorescent markers, allowing for non-invasive tracking of the RAGE/AGE axis using PET-CT or optical imaging techniques.

-Theme Two: Development of Novel Multimodal Multifunctional Targeted Tracers
+Theme Three: Development of Multimodal Multifunctional Targeted Tracers

-With the advent of molecular probes, imaging enables the determination of both the temporal and the spatial distributions of biological processes.
-The development of hybridized systems requires the availability of novel multimodal and multifunctional imaging agents, which can describe biology in vivo not only on a single component level but also on the level of system processes and mechanisms, which can be further used for in silico simulations.
-Moreover, the combination of imaging biological processes and the application of individualized therapies will ultimately lead to the development of novel modular, multifunctional nanoparticle constructs that would allow sustained delivery of targeted therapy linked with multimodality imaging.
-Our previous work focused on the development of multimodal dendrimer-based probes for blood pool imaging led to a design of modular elements that can be manipulated to create an optimized multifunctional platform.
-These modular elements consist of liposomes (for encapsulation), biodegradable solid particles (for sustained drug delivery), and dendrimer nanoparticles or quantum dots (for multimodal labeling).
-If successful, this multifunctional approach will result in a major paradigm change and allow the development of a completely new diagnostic and therapeutic approach to evaluating and managing patients.
+With the introduction of molecular probes, the use of imaging techniques now allows us to analyze the time-based and spatial distributions of biological processes.
+To advance the field of hybridized systems, it is necessary to have innovative imaging agents that are capable of multiple modes and functions, enabling the study of biology in vivo not only at the level of individual components but also in terms of system processes and mechanisms.
+These agents can be further utilized for computer simulations.
+Furthermore, by combining the imaging of biological processes with personalized therapies, we can eventually create novel modular and multifunctional nanoparticle structures that facilitate targeted therapy delivery alongside multimodal imaging.
+Our previous research focused on developing dendrimer-based probes for imaging the blood pool, which led us to design modular elements that can be manipulated to create an optimized multifunctional platform.
+These modular elements encompass liposomes for encapsulation, biodegradable solid particles for sustained drug delivery, and dendrimer nanoparticles or quantum dots for multimodal labeling.
+If successful, this multifunctional approach will bring about a significant shift in our understanding and management of patients, introducing a completely new diagnostic and therapeutic approach.